java main methodjava main method

 }Code language: Java (java)

-This makes it easier, particularly for Java beginners, to learn the language.
-Concepts that only become relevant for larger programs, such as classes, the distinction between static and instance methods, visibility modifiers such as public, protected, and private, as well as coarse-grained structures such as packages and modules, can be introduced when needed.
+This makes it easier – especially for Java beginners – to learn the language.
+Concepts that only become relevant for larger programs – such as classes, the distinction between static and instance methods, visibility modifiers like public, protected, and private, as well as higher-level structures like packages and modules – can then be introduced once they're needed.